Touchdown in South Australia – The Defence State

 Applications will be assessed on a competitive, merit-based process.
 As the Landing Pad is not rounds-based, applications can be submitted at any time.

-For further information please direct all enquires to Ilona Horan, Director, at Defence SA.
-Tel: +61 8 8463 7153 or firstname.lastname@example.org.
+If you would like to apply or require further information, please complete the contact form here.
+Alternatively, you can direct queries to Ilona Horan, Director, at Defence SA. email@example.com or Tel: +61 8 8463 7153.